MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-tableau.md

 ## Publish your applications in Microsoft Entra
 To publish Tableau, you need to publish an application in the Microsoft Entra admin center.
-- Steps one through eight are detailed in the application proxy tutorial.
+- Steps 1 through 8 are detailed in the application proxy tutorial.
 For more information, see [Publish applications using Microsoft Entra application proxy](~/identity/app-proxy/application-proxy-add-on-premises-application.md).
 - Information about how to find Tableau values for the application proxy fields, see the Tableau documentation.

 **To publish your app**: